ZZ2266/.github.io/COMFAST/N1V2/ping_config/readme.md

 # COMFAST CF-N1 V2 V2.6.0 Command Injection in `ping_config`

+PS：Using tools like qemu to set up the environment may be difficult; it is recommended to purchase a physical device.

 ## Overview

 A command injection vulnerability exists in the COMFAST CF-N1 V2 (firmware V2.6.0) in the `ping_config` API (`/usr/bin/webmgnt`, function `sub_441EC4`).
 Attackers can inject arbitrary commands via a user-controlled parameter involved in ping configuration, enabling unauthorized execution of system commands, sensitive information access, or full device compromise.